telerik/ajax-docs/controls/editor/client-side-programming/methods/fire.md

->note The custom command should be placed BELOW the editor declaration.
+>tip The custom command should be placed BELOW the editor declaration.

 ## See Also